CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 The real value for your teen is Wangat’s Owner Dan Lyons and his team -

-Wangat Lodge owner Dan Lyons is a qualified youth worker and bush adventure therapist with over 20 years working in the youth sector in schools, youth services and universities.
+Wangat Lodge owner Dan Lyons is a qualified youth worker and bush adventure and outdoor educator, with over 20 years working in the youth sector in schools, youth services and universities.
 More importantly he admires and empathises deeply with the teen stage of life.
 He has an ability to allow teens to drop their social pretence and guard and genuinely be themselves.
 He has developed the Currawong Camp to fully engage teens at their true worth and ability, and offer a social setting that allows their creativity to thrive.
 The forest is the setting and Dan and his team of mentors provide supportive, kind, strong guidance.

 “The result is teens leave our camp with not just improved mental health, but with chins up and noticible joy in their eyes.
 They have had an experience of 5 nights with no screens, that is profoundly engaging and positive.
 It is hard to overstate how transformative this experience is for ANY person in this era.” - Dan